Innovative financing: Possible innovative financing mechanisms

 Among some potential future innovative finance mechanisms:

 Currency Transaction Levy (CTL) is a potential mechanism that would let governments apply a tax on foreign exchange transactions.
 An expert working group is underway to assess the feasibility of the proposed levy of 0.005%.
 The tax would be managed through computerized payments made in connection with the settlement of every trade.

 Auctioning of permits to emit greenhouse gases could be one of the first innovative financing mechanisms earmarked for environmental purposes.
 Germany announced that it would allocate €225 million from the 2009 proceeds of these auctions to fund development activities.

 The development process of new innovative financing mechanisms has been improved thanks to the contribution of various players.
 Interagency initiatives such as The High Level Taskforce on Innovative International Financing for Health Systems and The Leading Group on Innovative Financing for Development have facilitated coordination processes between actors and is also a platform for introducing new innovative financing mechanisms.

 LSL World Initiative is another company focusing on innovative financing.
 They assist governments to put in place micro-surcharges, taxes and public-private partnerships as mechanisms to raise additional funds and finance development projects.
 They focus specifically on the Information and communications technology (ICT) and telecoms sector, harnessing diaspora flows.

-Another example of innovative (ocean) financing ″is the issuing of Blue Bonds by the Government of the Seychelles, an innovative approach to promote the African islands’ Blue Economy (The Blue Economy) investment strategy.″ The intention of the bond is to finance and enhance the local fishery management in order to secure the marine ecosystem.
+Another example of innovative (ocean) financing ″is the issuing of Blue Bonds by the Government of the Seychelles, an innovative approach to promote the African islands’ blue economy investment strategy.″ The intention of the bond is to finance and enhance the local fishery management in order to secure the marine ecosystem.

 Key publications have helped shaping the Innovative Financing framework.
 Among these key publications are: the Landau report, the report of Working Group 2 from the Task Force for Innovative Financing in Health Systems, a report by Brookings Institution and the World Bank.

 Innovative Financing has received support from the United Nations through international conferences on Financing for Development and the Doha Declaration on Financing for Development.